josephGZC/binary_atmospheric_nucleation/README.md

 # Investigated the binary nucleation and growth of atmospherically-relevant molecules

 The following repository contains some of the jupyter lab python scripts I used in the simulation of atmospherically-relevant molecules.
-> Each section includes brief, symbol-marked sentences (ℹ️ for information and 🔎 for procedural summaries) to help guide readers in understanding the problem variables and the questions being addressed.
+> Each section includes brief, symbol-marked sentences (ℹ️ for information , 🔎 for procedural summaries, and 💡 for analysis summaries) to help guide readers in understanding the problem variables and the questions being addressed.

 ### Contents